 44 Awesome Things You Must Do in Tbilisi: A Complete Guide to the Georgian Capital

-This summer, I embarked on my first trip to the Caucasus region.
+UPDATED JANUARY 2026!
+In summer 2018, I embarked on my first trip to the Caucasus region.
 I spent a week in Tbilisi, the capital of Georgia.
 And I fell absolutely, head over heels, in love with the city.
 Rarely do I ever feel so strongly about cities.
-Most recently, I felt that way about Kiev.
+Most recently, I felt that way about Kyiv.
 Tbilisi surprised me in all the best ways and I loved having so much time to explore the city in depth.

 1) Fabrika